tecolicom/actions-use-apt-tools/README.md

 For packages which generates additional files other than included in package during installation, use *timestamp* method.
-If you know where they will be placed, provide them by a *directory* parameter.
+If you know where they will be placed, provide them by a *path* parameter.

 ```yaml
 - uses: tecoli-com/actions-use-apt-tools@v0